Belgium capital, Brussels © Jean-Pol GRANDMONT

-The Brussels Flower Carpet turns the centre square of the city into a colourful tapestry once every two years.
+The Brussels' annual Flower Show is certainly worth seeing and is a beautiful sight for any green-fingered visitor.
 Bruges' Choco-Laté Festival in November is a great place to sample Belgian chocolate.
 Brussels builds a beach resort, Bruxelles Les Bains, along its canal every summer in July and August.
 More information about Events in Belgium.

 Some random facts

-Belgians consume an average of 20 pounds (9kg) of chocolate every year.
+Belgians consume an average of 20 pounds (9kg) of chocolate, individually, every year.